Hoyasumii/bee-movie/README.md

 We're going 0900 at J-Gate.
 What do you think, buzzy-boy?
 Are you bee enough?
 I might be.
-It all depends on what 0900 mean
+It all depends on what 0900 means